What is the School Sport Partnership?

 - To increase the number of young people that are members of a community club

 - To sustain the number of young people participating in SSP competitions

-- To sustain the number children accessing 2hrs of High Quality PE in primary schools
+- To increase the number children accessing 2hrs of High Quality PE in primary schools

 - To increase the number of children accessing 2hrs of High Quality PE in secondary schools

 - To increase the number of young disabled people accessing sporting opportunities

 Examples of current programmes that we are involved with:

 - Locally driven SSP initiatives